The Mummy's Curse: Production

 The Mummy's Curse made use of footage from two of Universal's previous mummy films, The Mummy (1932) and The Mummy's Hand (1940).

 In the book It Came from Bob's Basement: Exploring the Science Fiction and Monster Movie Archive of Bob Burns, a book by horror and film collector Bob Burns, Burns has the last surviving piece of Jack Pierce's makeup which is the mask worn by Lon Chaney Jr. in this film.

 Release

 The Mummy's Curse was released to theaters on December 22, 1944.

 Home media

 The Mummy's Curse was released on DVD in 2004 as part of the Universal Legacy Collection.
 It was also released on Blu-Ray in 2016 with the same Mummy films, including one starring Abbott and Costello.
 The only special feature on the single disc is the theatrical trailer, while the other films have making-of documentaries, trailers, commentaries, interviews, and original poster artwork.

 Reception

-Critical response

 The Mummy's Curse generally received moderate to poor reviews with criticism aimed at the use of stock footage and the confusion of the location of the story as New England is not known for its swamp areas.
-It holds a 44% fresh rating at the movie review site Rotten Tomatoes.
+It holds a 40% fresh rating at the movie review site Rotten Tomatoes.

+Writing for Famous Monsters in 1962, Joe Dante Jr. included The Mummy's Curse on his list of the worst horror films ever made.
+Dante's described the film as a "disappointing potpourri of all the shopworn gimmicks used since 1940".
+Dante found that the acting from Coe & Kosleck was not strong and that the film "seemed to drag on in repetition".

+James Lowder reviewed The Mummy's Curse in White Wolf Inphobia #53 (March, 1995), rating it a 3 out of 5 and stated that "Despite the standard use of stock footage, the insulting stereotypes of black and Cajun workers, and the looong rehash of the previous Kharis stories, Curse boasts a few stylish touches all its own.
+There are one or two chilling scenes in which the sound of the mummy's distinctive walk is used to great effect."